Margarida Gandara Rauen, Ph.D. Professor

 Biography

-Margie engaged in higher education teaching in the 1990s, mainly in theater-related courses at the UNESPAR College of Arts (then FAP) and at UNICENTRO.
-In 2003, she became one of three founders of UNICENTRO’s undergraduate program of Art Teaching, which celebrated its 16th anniversary in 2019.
+Margie engaged in higher education teaching in the 1990s, mainly in theatre-related courses at the UNESPAR College of Arts (FAP) and at UNICENTRO.
+In 2003, she became one of three founders of UNICENTRO’s undergraduate program of Art Teaching, which celebrated its 20th anniversary in 2023.

 Margie has served as an editor and published in prestigious Brazilian and international journals, in addition to having served as correspondent of The World Shakespeare Bibliography, and to being a contributor of Oxford University Press reference works covering Brazil and Latin America.
-She was a founding member of the research group Drama and Theatre of the National Association of Research and Graduate Studies in Letters and Linguistics (ANPOLL, Brazil), while also having joined several work groups in the Brazilian Association of Research and Graduate Studies in the Performing Arts (ABRACE), The American Society for Theatre Research, and Performance Studies International.
+She was a founding member of the research group Drama and Theatre of the National Association of Research and Graduate Studies in Letters and Linguistics (ANPOLL, Brazil), while also having joined conferences and publications projects with work groups in the Brazilian Association of Research and Graduate Studies in the Performing Arts (ABRACE), The American Society for Theatre Research, Performance Studies International, and the Latin American Studies Association (LASA).

 Amongst several grants and fellowships along her career, Margie completed three post-doctoral projects as a Folger Shakespeare Library Fellow (1993, 1997 and 2003, Washington, D.C.).
 She was a Global Shakespeare Fellow at the University of Warwick, UK (2017) and twice a short-term resident at Artscape Gibraltar Point, Toronto (2018–2019).